-UPDATE 1-Singapore slings?
+REFILE-UPDATE 1-Singapore slings?
 Taking on Alibaba, Amazon launches Prime Now in the city state

 SINGAPORE, July 27 (Reuters) - Amazon.com Inc launched its two-hour delivery service in Singapore on Thursday, marking the e-commerce giant's biggest push into Southeast Asia and its first head-on battle with Chinese rival, Alibaba Group Holding.

-While Amazon already delivered to Singapore, higher-end services had not been available, including Prime subscriptions which provide access to the company's video-streaming service.
-The Prime Now Singapore app promises to deliver everything from Tiger Balm ointment to eggs, hammer drills and Pampers nappies within two hours.
+While Amazon already delivered to Singapore, higher-end services had not been available, including Prime subscriptions which elsewhere provide free delivery, e-books as well as access to the company's video-streaming service.
+Amazon provides video streaming separately in Singapore.

+The Prime Now Singapore app promises to deliver everything from Tiger Balm ointment to eggs, hammer drills and Pampers nappies across the city state within two hours.

 In Asia, Amazon has largely sidestepped China and focused on India, where it is the number-two player behind local rival Flipkart.
 But its arrival in Singapore, a tiny but wealthy city state of just over 5 million people, has been hotly anticipated as a gateway to a Southeast Asian region of 600 million, where currently only a fraction of sales are conducted online.